Checklist for New International Students

 Obtain the F-1 or J-1 Visa

 - If you are currently abroad, visit a U.S. embassy or consulate in your home country to apply for a visa.
-You will have to present your I-20 or DS-2019 issued by Florida Atlantic University (FAU), passport (valid at least six months into the future), FAU admission letter, and financial documents to prove availability of funds for your education and living expenses.
+You will have to present your I-20 issued by Florida Atlantic University (FAU), passport (valid at least six months into the future), FAU admission letter, and financial documents to prove the availability of funds for your education and living expenses.

 - Application procedures for the F-1 or J-1 non-immigrant visa vary among consular posts.
 Please contact the consular office where you plan to obtain your visa for appointment information, forms, fees, and other application details.